-It is common, for example, for an adult child of an alcoholic to discover some early childhood abuse and talk about it as if it didn't really matter.
+It is common, for example, for an adult child of a abuse &/or chemical dependent family to discover some early childhood abuse and talk about it as if it didn't really matter.
 "When I was young, my mom kept telling me that she would kill herself... but it's not really a big deal."
 Or, when a memory surfaces that involves abuse, an adult child may quickly deny the memories: "I remember Dad telling me about his affair, but I know I must be making this up!"
 It takes a patient therapist to keep us on track and help us believe the importance of our memories.